ashokvlsi/HospitalsCompare/README.md

 > The result of each of the above tasks is output in the console.
 In addition, the result is output to a .csv file for Task 3 and Task 4.
 The script was produced using R x64 3.1.1 on Windows 7.
 The script and a pair of sample outputs for Task 3 and Task 4 are available in the main repo.

+###To run the script:
+> 1. Click [here](https://github.com/SamanthaLui/HospitalsCompare/archive/master.zip) to download the zip file containing this repo.

+> 2. Extract the files and put them in a directory of your choice.
+Set it as your local directory for this program.

+> 3. Run the file _HospitalComparison.R_.

+> 4. Enter `main()` at the console to start the program.